wp-plugins/ewww-image-optimizer/readme.txt

 If you have root access to your server, you can install optipng from the standard repositories.
 If you are on shared hosting, read on...
 These steps can/should generally all be done via the command line

+1. I've compiled a static binary (32-bit x86) available at http://files.shanebishop.net/files/optipng.zip
+1. Download and extract it anywhere outside your web folder, and provide the path on the plugin settings page.

+If the above binary isn't working for you, you can compile it like so:

 1. Download the latest stable version of [optipng](http://optipng.sourceforge.net/) to your home directory
 1. Ensure libpng and zlib are installed.
 If they are not, you're on your own there (but maybe you need a new web host...)
 1. Uncompress optipng: *tar xvzf optipng-0.7.1.tar.gz && cd optipng-0.7.1*